awsdocs/amazon-gamelift-developer-guide/doc_source/vpc-peering.md

 **Authorize a VPC peering with non\-GameLift resources\.**

-   When GameLift creates the new fleet and VPC, it will also send a request to peer with the VPC for your non\-GameLift resources\.
+   When GameLift creates the new fleet and VPC, it also sends a request to peer with the VPC for your non\-GameLift resources\.
 You need to pre\-authorize that request\.
+This step updates the security group for your VPC\.

    Using the account that manages your non\-GameLift resources, call the GameLift service API [ CreateVpcPeeringAuthorization\(\)](https://docs.aws.amazon.com/gamelift/latest/apireference/API_CreateVpcPeeringAuthorization.html) or use the AWS CLI command `create-vpc-peering-authorization`\.
 Identify the following information:
    + Peer VPC ID – ID of the VPC with your non\-GameLift resources\.